dshah2008/dshah2008.github.io/NLP_Classification.md

 \
 The data originates from a real-world banking dataset but has been open-sourced for use in Academia.
 It was provided by Dr. Stephen Thomas of Queen's University as part of a class project.\
 \
-All data is contained in a single files: public_data.csv.\
+All data is contained in a single file: public_data.csv.\
 \
 \- Training data sample size: 10,466\
 \- Classes: 77\